Rangeview Library District: Anythink

-Sustainable Practices
+Sustainable practices

 The Rangeview Library District Board of Trustees decided early on that the new libraries built as part of their 2008-2010 capital construction projects would be as sustainable as possible.
 It was agreed that they would pursue U.S. Green Building Council’s LEED silver certification on three of the four new facilities.
 The district's long-term goal is to make all of its libraries carbon-neutral facilities.

 Anythink Bennett, which opened in May 2009, will not be certified.
 However, the building is highly efficient and sustainable by using local materials like beetle-killed pine for the ceiling and front entrance, Solatubes for natural light, ground-source heating and cooling and recycled materials through most of the facility.
 A $75,000 grant from the Colorado Department of Local Affairs allowed the district to include a 10 kW photovoltaic system on the library's roof.

 Anythink Brighton, which opened in September 2009, is the most sustainable of the four new buildings in the capital construction project thus far and is considered the first carbon-negative library in the U.S. The facility will operate without emitting pollutants because of renewable energy and carbon credits, including a 108 kW photovoltaic system on the building's roof that was purchased through a $300,000 matching grant from DOLA.
 Additionally, the project will offset the emission of an additional 167,620 lbs of created by other buildings within the Brighton community by producing more renewable energy than it will use.
 The building is LEED gold certified.

-Fine-Free Policy

-As of February 14, 2009, Rangeview Library District does not charge fines for late materials.
-Library customers receive notification of overdue items and are billed for replacement and processing after 25 days overdue.
-Borrowing privileges are suspended until materials are returned or the district is compensated for lost materials.